 In this tutorial, we will go over the steps of creating your first A/B test with the help of the Thrive Optimize plugin for WordPress.

-If you have already read the previous tutorial, it means you’ve already launched a page using Thrive Architect and you have accessed the "Create New Test" button:
+If you have already read quick start guide, it means you’ve already launched a page using Thrive Architect and you have accessed the "Create New Test" button:

 Moving forward, you will be sent to the dashboard which allows you to manage all the pages that will be included in the test.